wbamberg/idl-reference/docs/nsIFeedResultService.md

 so that it can be accessed by a singleton method outside the usual
 flow of control in document loading.

-@param   feedResult
-         An object implementing nsIFeedResult representing the feed.

 #### Parameters ####